On the o-minimal Hilbert's fifth problem

 (iii) Having a good orientation theory available, degree theory is rather classical.
-The novelty here is that we work with the o-minimal Borel-Moore homology, but since we only need to work in homology groups of top degree, we actually don't introduce formally the o-minimal Borel-Moore homology and use instead the description of the o-minimal Borel-Moore homology groups in top degree, given by the o-minimal Alexander duality theorem, as the ${\mathbb Z}$-dual of the relative o-minimal cohomology group in top degree.
+The novelty here, see Subsection \ref{subsection degrees}, is that we work with the o-minimal Borel-Moore homology.
+In any case, since we only need to work in homology groups of top degree, we actually don't introduce formally the o-minimal Borel-Moore homology and use instead its description given by the o-minimal Alexander duality theorem, as the ${\mathbb Z}$-dual of the relative o-minimal cohomology group in top degree.

-In both cases, in \cite{eo} and here, the existence of relative fundamental classes associated to orientations and in fact also even the existence of local orientations (resp. o-minimal orientation sheaf) depends crucially on the existence of finite covers by open definable subsets of definably compact definable manifolds for which we can compute some relative o-minimal singular cohomology groups (resp. the o-minimal cohomology with definably compact supports).
+In both cases, in \cite{eo} and here, the existence of relative fundamental classes associated to orientations depends crucially on the existence of finite covers by open definable subsets of definable manifolds for which we can compute, in \cite{eo} some relative o-minimal singular cohomology groups, and here, the o-minimal cohomology with definably compact supports.
+See Subsection \ref{subsection coho jmcells}.

 Therefore, we had to show that: \begin{itemize} \item[(**)] definably compact definable groups have such finite covers by open definable subsets and, have o-minimal orientation sheaves and are orientable. \end{itemize}